CiscoDevNet/cisco-ftdv/autoscale/azure/README.md

 *	Support to deploy FTDv with PAYG or BYOL licensing mode (Note: PAYG is applicable only for FTDv software version 6.5 and onwards)
 *   Memory matrix is added as part of latest release.
+*   Support for Standard Load Balancers and Gateway Load Balance
 ## Deployment

 ARM template is used to deploy resources required by FTDv Auto Scale feature in Azure